scrapy/scrapy/docs/topics/spiders.rst

    :attr:`~scrapy.spider.BaseSpider.parse` method as callback function for the Requests.

-2. In the callback function you parse the response (web page) and return an iterable containing either :class:`~scrapy.item.Item` objects, :class:`~scrapy.http.Request` objects, or both.
+2. In the callback function you parse the response (web page) and return either :class:`~scrapy.item.Item` objects, :class:`~scrapy.http.Request` objects, or an iterable of both.
 Those Requests will also contain a callback (maybe the same) and will then be followed by downloaded by Scrapy and then their response handled to the specified callback.

 3. In callback functions you parse the page contants, typically using :ref:`topics-selectors` (but you can also use BeautifuSoup, lxml or whatever